 Based on the feedback received at the public workshops and other input received, SANDAG selected a guideway supported by columns as the preferred option for the design.

 In addition, participants were asked to weigh-in on additional design elements for the guideway such as privacy screening, pedestrian access, landscaping, and lighting.
-Construction on the guideway is scheduled to begin in early 2015.
+Construction on the guideway is scheduled to begin in fall 2015.

-South Bay BRT service will provide a rapid and reliable transportation alternative from the Otay Mesa Port of Entry to Downtown San Diego via eastern Chula Vista.
+South Bay Rapid service will provide a rapid and reliable transportation alternative from the Otay Mesa Port of Entry to Downtown San Diego via eastern Chula Vista.
 It will help minimize traffic congestion along a major transportation corridor and offer service to areas not currently served by rapid transit.

-The South Bay BRT will improve travel times when compared to other forms of transit by utilizing dedicated transit only lanes, traffic signal priority, limited station stops, and real-time passenger information.
+South Bay Rapid will improve travel times when compared to other forms of transit by utilizing dedicated transit only lanes, traffic signal priority, limited station stops, and real-time passenger information.
 Service along the corridor will be provided at 10-minute frequencies during peak commute hours, and every 15 minutes during the mid-day.
 Modern, comfortable vehicles will feature amenities such as improved riding quality, upgraded interiors, and Wi-Fi service.

 The Final EIR and its appendices are available below: